Origami collection

 Posted by Jorgelina Lopez on

-“ Folding Techniques For Designers From Sheet To Form” by Paul Jackson was my guidance in this exploration.
-A book that I will always recommend if you want to work with this design tool.
+"Folding Techniques For Designers: From Sheet To Form" by Paul Jackson served as my guiding light in this exploration.
+It's a book that I will always recommend to anyone interested in working with this design tool.

 Image by Rafael Araujo - www.rafael-araujo.com